 Mule Deer and White-Tailed Deer

 Cow elk hunting is offered from October 1 through January 31 if the herd exceeds the Academy's population target.
 To enter a lottery drawing for an over-the-counter cow elk license, you must sign up here between January 1st and May 31st and pay a $6 non-refundable fee.
 The first ten randomly drawn applicants are notified by letter in mid-June and then contacted in priority order when the season begins.
 Successful applicants will receive a cow elk voucher from Natural Resources to purchase a State license through a licensing agent.
-The cow elk licenses are additional tags (State "A" license) and do not require preference points to be drawn.
+The cow elk licenses are additional tags (State "B" license) and do not require preference points to be drawn.
 Since 2001, an average of 5 elk per year have been harvested in GMU 512.

-There is no guarantee that if you are one of the first ten drawn applicants you will receive a license voucher.
+There is no guarantee if you are one of the first ten drawn applicants that you will receive a license voucher.
 Elk hunting is only conducted as-needed to meet population and habitat objectives.

 In most cases, hunters are expected to be available to hunt on short notice (12-24 hours) when the elk are observed on base.
 Hunters may decline an opportunity to hunt only once and still retain their priority ranking.
 Natural Resources tries to accommodate work schedules, vacations, illness, school commitments, etc., to the extent possible.

 A centerfire rifle meeting the state requirements is the only legal method of cow elk hunting on the Air Force Academy.

 A limited number of over-the-counter spring turkey licenses are available for the Air Force Academy.
 To be eligible, applicants must participate in the Colorado Parks and Wildlife Rookie Sportsman program for novice hunters.
 All of the Academy's permit fees, guidelines, and procedures discussed above are applicable to this State-sponsored hunting program.